AlunStokes/MATH712Paper/README.md

 pdflatex -synctex=1 -interaction=nonstopmode book.tex
 ```

-You will get errors running this code (See issues for multiply-defined
+~~You will get errors running this code (See issues for multiply-defined
 citations) and the references will be off at the end of each chapter, but this
-will be addressed in the short future.
-A final .pdf file will be produced, however, and broadlly resembles what it should.
+will be addressed in the short future.~~ This is no longer true!
+We use book-end citations, and the wicked witch of chapter ennd citations has been doused with a water-pail full of not caring.
+This should be error free (by the end -- LaTeX builds will always have intermediate errors when using BibTeX, etc).
+A final .pdf file will be produced~~, however, and broadlly resembles what it should.~~ and it is now correct as is should be!
+Rejoyce!